wolfeidau/heroku-events/README.md

 The events which are currently fired are:

-* newservice - Fired when a new log sink identifier is detected indicating a new app was discovered.
+* `app-discovered` - Fired when a new log sink identifier is detected indicating a new app was discovered.
-* statechangeservice - Fired when a heroku dyno state change is read.
+* `app-change` - Fired when a heroku dyno state change is read.
-* up - Fired when an up heroku dyno state change is read.
+* `dyno-up` - Fired when an up heroku dyno state change is read.
-* down - Fired when a down heroku dyno state change is read.
+* `dyno-down` - Fired when a down heroku dyno state change is read.
-* starting - Fired when a starting heroku dyno state change is read.
+* `dyno-starting` - Fired when a starting heroku dyno state change is read.
-* crashed - Fired when a crashed heroku dyno state change is read.
+* `dyno-crashed` - Fired when a crashed heroku dyno state change is read.

 # Future Work

 Need to:

 * rewrite the two core parts to simplify and clean up how the parsing and events work.
-* come up with better names and structure for the change events.